anxdpanic/TraktToKodi-Extension/README.md

 - Support
     -

     No add-on related support will be given.
-For support relating to this extension please, post an [Issue](https://github.com/anxdpanic/Trakt2KodiAddon-Extension/issues)
+For support relating to this extension post an [Issue](https://github.com/anxdpanic/Trakt2KodiAddon-Extension/issues)

 - Additional Information
     -